hnguyen094/hnguyen094.github.io/storage/tctfy/source.txt

 	if introspection counter is 0:
 		say "You touch the fabric of the chair, and memories of being with your family flood back to you.
 You sit down.
 The smoky smell reminds you of your grandfather, and the way he always smiled at you when you walked by.
 You lean back and close your eyes to take in a deep breath.
 Your grandfather passed when you were fifteen.
 It'll be your turn soon. [line break]You open your eyes and turn towards your room, wanting to look around."; [TODO: add something that changes base on nighttime]
-		Increase introspection counter by 1;[should now be 1] move the player to the armchair;
+		Increase introspection counter by 1;[should now be 1] move the player to the armchair, without printing a room description;
 		stop the action.

 Before looking in the Living Room:
 	if introspection counter is 1:
 		Say "You wanted this room like this.
 It reminds you of the emptiness of life, and your impending death.